bclinkinbeard/Georgia/report.md

 The story problem is drawn from a situation outside of education where we are asked to consider the improvement in personal best high jumps for two high jumpers, Anna and Judy.

-Anna is a novice higher jumper and Judy is a world class competitor.
-In 2015 Anna’s best jump was 3 feet 6 inches whereas Judy's was 6 feet 7 inches.
+>Anna is a novice higher jumper and Judy is a world class competitor.
+In 2015 Anna’s best jump was 3 feet 6 inches whereas Judy's
+>was 6 feet 7 inches.
 During following 2016 season Anna improved to 4 feet and Judy to 6 feet 9 inches.

-The following figure illustrates the high jump data for the two jumpers.

 ![](https://raw.githubusercontent.com/Literasee/Georgia/master/Figures/high_jump_figure.png "Improvement for two high jumpers")